Admissions Overview

 - Transcripts (official transcripts will be required if admitted into the program); GPA >= 3.0 required for admission.

-- List of mathematics and statistics courses taken/projected as well as textbooks used and grades received (can be in table format)
+- List of mathematics and statistics courses taken/projected as well as textbooks used and grades received (can be in table format).

 - Three letters of recommendation; at least two should address academic and/or professional qualifications for pursuing a Masters program in biostatistics.
 If more than three are received, the first three received will be reviewed.

-- MS Applicants Who Are U.S. Citizens are required to complete a FAFSA.
+- MS Applicants who are U.S. Citizens are required to complete a FAFSA.
 This will assist in determining which applicants are eligible for grants that may have been awarded to support the interdepartmental program by various agencies and donors.
 FAFSA information plays no role in admission decisions.

 - Curriculum vitae